 What happens if your child develops an eating disorder?
 Early detection and expert care greatly influence the outcome, and luckily, times have changed.
 When I was first trained in the treatment of eating disorders over 20 years ago, we treated only adolescents, not their parents.
 Worse, we viewed parents as part of the problem and told parents to back off .
 We concluded that the eating disorders resulted from the child feeling out of control, and thus, the child needed to learn to take control back, herself.

 Today, most professionals view eating disorders as a medical condition that parents can help to treat.
-If your child didn’t take the prescribed chemotherapy medicine, a doctor wouldn’t say, Back off.
+If your child didn’t take the prescribed chemotherapy medicine, a doctor wouldn’t say, “back off”.
 She needs to decide when to take it.
 Food is no different; it is the medicine in eating disorders, and parents need to help administer it.

 Similar to life-threatening, childhood diseases, such as diabetes or leukemia, eating disorders will not go away without the help of expert care.
 Effective treatment requires care from a specialist.
 If you suspect that your child has a problem, search for a multidisciplinary team who are experts in the treatment of eating disorders.
 We recommend that you ask providers the same questions you would ask for any other illness: Where did they receive their training?
 What treatment model do they use?
 Be wary of a provider who does not recommend family-based treatment as the first step.
-A provider who suggests that an individual therapist can heal your child without also working with the family is not an expert in eating disorders.

 Depending on the severity of the eating disorder, the treatment may take the form of weekly or daily visits with professionals.
 With proper training, parents can learn to help manage the recovery of their child from an eating disorder just as they would learn to help administer physical therapy if their child broke a bone.
 No family should expect to handle this disease alone.

+There are ways to help prevent eating disorders.
 Parents can influence their child’s environment and culture by:

 - Limiting the media images brought into the home.